PriyamvadaKumar/scRNA-benchmark/README.md

 - **All methods preserve clustering fidelity** when PCA input is standardized.
 - **t-SNE wins on small data** (< 1 k cells).
 - **Preprocessing matters:** automatic HVG and normalization detection ensure stability and reproducibility.
-- **MDE’s graph-based optimization** excels in dense, high-throughput scRNA-seq datasets — making it ideal for million-cell studies.
+- **MDE’s graph-based optimization** excels in dense, high-throughput scRNA-seq datasets, making it ideal for million-cell studies.

 ---